Skip to content

 ✅ This validator can connect as a primary in DoubleZero 🖥️ 💎.
 It is a leader scheduled validator.

-Now, on all backup machines you intend to run your Primary Validator on run the following:
+Now, on all backup machines you intend to run your Primary Validator on execute the following:

 doublezero-solana passport find-validator -u mainnet-beta